ritikjainx/kapda-app/README.md

 - dismissible list to remove products from cart
 - total price which is forwared to payment dialog when checkout.

+(Note : I wouldn't recommed to follow this app's architcture as it is old and I follow a much better one using MVVM )

 ### Required updates if you want to use this code (priority wise)